sagemath/sagewiki_to_gh-2022-10-10/days92.md

 We plan two days of [[https://software-carpentry.org/|Software Carpentry]] training about GNU Bash, Git, and Python, delivered by Software Carpentry instructors.

-Then Wednesday, Thursday and Friday more focus on mathematical software and databases with lots of talks, tutorials, demos, coding sprints, about the software mentioned above;
-slots to be made more precise nearer the event.
+Wednesday, Thursday and Friday, we will focus on mathematical software and databases with lots of talks, tutorials and demos about the software mentioned above; we will split the 90-minute sessions into 30-minute slots (to be made more precise nearer the event).

-Wednesday afternoon will be free --- an opportunity to explore Morelia and its surroundings (Pátzcuaro, Tzintzuntzan, ...).
+Wednesday afternoon will be free --- an opportunity to explore Morelia's city centre.

 We plan to include a problem session on Thursday afternoon where people can submit their math problems whose solution might involve programming, for everyone to think about.